 Symmetric key algorithms may be used to wrap (i.e., encrypt) keying material using a key-wrapping key (also known as a key encrypting key).
 The wrapped keying material can then be stored or transmitted securely.
 Unwrapping the keying material requires the use of the same key-wrapping key that was used during the original wrapping process.

 Key wrapping differs from simple encryption in that the wrapping process includes an integrity feature.
 During the unwrapping process, this integrity feature detects accidental or intentional modifications to the wrapped keying material.
-For the purposes of DLMS/COSEM the AES key wrap algorithm shall be used; see 5.3.3.8.
+For the purposes of DLMS®/COSEM the AES key wrap algorithm shall be used; see 5.3.3.8.